cse110-fa21-group15/cse110-fa21-group15/admin/meetings/112921-retrospective.md

   - Can't change this constraint too much due to structure of the class and quarter system but we are on a good pace with our MVP
 - Sad: Not enough pair programming / group work
   - There was one coding session but as we wind down to the end of the quarter it is tough to schedule more
-  - Group coding sessio was very productive and paired programming is just as effective
+  - Group coding session was very productive and paired programming is just as effective
 - Mad: Bugs
   - image bugs
 - Sad: Meeting Attendance
   - Notify a team lead if you cannot make zoom or in-person
+  - Try to make the group coding sessions
 - Glad: Communication
   - Communication has improved between teams, especially during connection of frontend to backend for MVP
 - Mad: Being told about discussion plans late